nickborrello/NEVI-Search-Tool/README.md

 [![Sponsored by Atlas Public Policy](https://img.shields.io/badge/Sponsored_by-Atlas_Public_Policy-blue)](https://www.atlaspolicy.com/)

 A Python-based tool to help analysts and researchers search through state NEVI plans for structured answers to key questions.
-The tool uses advanced search modes including exact keyword matching, fuzzy string matching for typos and variations, and semantic similarity (AI-powered) to find pages that discuss specific topics in uploaded PDF documents.
+The tool uses exact keyword matching and fuzzy string matching for typos and variations to find pages that discuss specific topics in uploaded PDF documents.

 Originally developed for a WPI undergraduate research initiative, **sponsored by Atlas Public Policy**.